 Thinking of Eizel felt like cheating, and he didn’t know how to deal with that.
-He may now be bits of 1s and 0s, but he wasn’t a robot.
+He may now be bits of ones and zeroes, but he wasn’t a robot.
 He couldn’t just turn off feelings he had nurtured for years, even if Eizel were all the terrible things that Bailey said she was.

 “Boy!”
-Hendrick yelled.
-“Leave my service a week and now look at’cha.
-Wandering the streets with nothing.
-You could come back, ya know?
+Hendrick yelled from his booth.
+“Leave my service a week, now look at’cha.
+Wandering the cogging streets with nothing!
+You could come back, yeah?
 Make some money.”

 Entin hadn’t the time nor energy to waste.
-He marched right on past Hendrick’s booth and took the stairs to the Southern District.
-Having nothing would be better than doing Runs for Hendrick.
+He marched right on past Hendrick and took the stairs to the Southern District.
+Having nothing would be better than doing Runs for that greasy cog.

-Someday, that blasted man would work for Entin, not the other way around.
+Someday, Hendrick would work for Entin, not the other way around.
 Sell his stuff, fulfill his orders, get the bad end of his contracts.
 And the man would do it with that greedy smile of his, whether he wanted to or not.

 People were out in force, yelling at a tavern where the developers were given free rent and food for the first year.
 What would that be like, to not have to worry about anything?

-“NPCs have to go, NPCs hear our pleas!” the crowd chanted.
+The crowd chanted, “NPCs have to go.
+NPCs hear our pleas!”

-Oh . . . today they weren’t protesting the developers, but the Lumarians, the people that built the city.
+Huh, they weren’t protesting the developers but the Lumarians, the people that built the city.
 They were controlled by advanced artificial intelligence and worked a lot of the mundane jobs.

 The developers had a lot to answer for, but the Lumarians?
 If people weren’t going to get off their lazy butts and do something, they had no right to complain.